coderbyheart/exploring-better-ways-to-write-tests/slides.md

 # ~~Retries~~

-_Update!_

-⚠ This turned out to be a bad idea!
+⚠ _Update!_ This turned out to be a bad idea!

-🤯 Instead, each step implementation decides on retry behaviour.
+🤯 Instead, let steps decide on retry behaviour.

 ```markdown
 ---